LeeThompson/Yeelight-PHP/readme.md

 You will need to enable wifi "LAN" mode for any bulbs you wish to control via the API from the Yeelight control applet.

+NOTE: It currently is not very PHP8 friendly - fixes coming soon.

 <h2>New additions:</h2>

 <ul>